To provide guidance on:

 - As parallel actions, RA will:

 - Contact assigned GCO by running the ERA Activity - to complete their full institutional review of the proposal.
-Note: For any proposal that is to be funded, the preference is for PNT and OIRC to complete their full institutional review prior to submission.
-In the event of an ATF and other situations, this may not be possible and will need to be completed prior to account establishment or account establishment will be delayed.
+Note: For any proposal that is to be funded, the preference is for the Proposal GCO to complete their full institutional review prior to submission.
+In the event of an ATF and other situations, this may not be possible and will need to be completed prior to award activation or account establishment will be delayed. *See note below.

 - Send Award to ASUF at firstname.lastname@example.org.
 For urgent requests, copy Shaun Brenton.

-- ASUF will review the award for compliance with them as the grantee and for administration by ORSPA.
+- ASUF will review the award to ensure that compliance with terms and conditions is possible with ASUF as the grantee and ORSPA administering.
 If changes are needed to the award, ASUF will work directly with the charitable organization.
-When award is acceptable, ASUF will send signed award to firstname.lastname@example.org Note: ASUF will only involve PNT or OIRC in review/negotiation of award when they are unclear if ORSPA could properly administer the award.
+When award is acceptable, ASUF will send signed award to email@example.com Note: ASUF will only involve PNT or IAG in review/negotiation of award when they are unclear if ORSPA could administer specific terms of the award.

 What happens if an award intended for ASUF comes to ASU?
 How should this situation be handled?

-Contact assigned GCO by running the ERA Activity - of this situation.
-PNT or OIRC will notify ASUF of this situation and see how ASUF would like to proceed.
+Contact assigned GCO by running the ERA Activity - .
+PNT or IAG will notify ASUF of the situation and see how ASUF would like to proceed.
 The RA will be notified by the assigned GCO on the decision made and the decision will be documented in ERA as a public comment.

 The outcomes could be: